Benefits and Challenges to Having People in 3D Imagery for Property Developments

 And whether they would consciously realise what is missing in the picture or not – they would still feel that something is lacking and that reality, more likely than not, will detract from the effectiveness of the 3D render.

 So being able to show life and activity through having people within the 3D image becomes quite important if the intent of the image is to showcase what it’s going to feel like when the development is complete.

 The image above was produced for a shopping centre leasing campaign and we were actually asked to remove some of the better-looking people in the image by the developers because they felt that it was not representative of the local area’s demographic.

 If the ultimate intent of the image is to allow locals to connect and relate to the environment depicted – then by being able to showcase a closer fitting demographic within those 3D visuals will make those images much more effective and likely produce better results.

 3 Key Challenges in Having People within 3D Renders

-One of the biggest challenges comes up in adding people whether they are 3D models or 2D cut-outs is to blend them in accurately into the 3D render.
+One of the biggest challenges that comes up in adding people whether they are 3D models or 2D cut-outs is to blend them accurately into the 3D render.

 There are a lot of physical elements, such as lighting, clothes textures, shadows, environment reflections and a variety of other natural factors, which affect how people look in real photos.
 To replicate this within the 3D image, especially if the person to be placed is close to the camera, is extremely complicated.